vickiheart/Carousel/README.md

 Submitted by: Vicki

-Time spent: 7 hours spent in total
+Time spent: 7 hours spent in total (only had 1 day :()

 ## User Stories